ttimot24/keycloak-kafka/README.md

 - `events` (env `KAFKA_EVENTS`): The events that will be send to kafka.

 - `topicAdminEvents` (env `KAFKA_ADMIN_TOPIC`): (Optional) The name of the kafka topic to where the admin events will be produced to.
 No events will be produced when this property isn't set.

+- `valueSerializerClass` (env `KAFKA_VALUE_SERIALIZER_CLASS`): (Optional) The default is simple JSON serialization.
+The serializer class to be used.
+It should be Confluent's [io.confluent.kafka.serializers.KafkaAvroSerializer](https://github.com/confluentinc/schema-registry/blob/master/avro-serializer/src/main/java/io/confluent/kafka/serializers/KafkaAvroSerializer.java) to serialize events in AVRO format.

+- `schemaRegistryUrl` (env `SCHEMA_REGISTRY_URL`): (Only required with Confluent producers) The SchemaRegistry server URL where the schemas are stored.

+- `autoRegisterSchemas` (env `KAFKA_AUTO_REGISTER_SCHEMAS`): (Optional) The default value is false.
+The mode of the schema handling.
+If auto register is turned of an exception will be thrown when the schema can not be found.

 A list of available events can be found [here](https://www.keycloak.org/docs/latest/server_admin/#event-types)